-After almost five years of brutal violence, with no end in sight, over half of Syria’s population is in crisis.
+After over six years of brutal violence, with no end in sight, more than half of Syria’s population is in crisis.

 The war in Syria, which began in 2011 as a peaceful protest, has devastated the Middle Eastern country.
 Government forces and armed opposition groups continue to vie for control of territory throughout the country.
-The continuing violence has forced millions of fearful residents to flee in search of safety.
+The conflict grew even more complex with the emergence of armed forces loyal to the Islamic State (IS) in the spring of 2014.
+The continuing, brutal violence has forced millions of fearful residents to flee in search of safety.

-The United Nations reports that the number of refugees uprooted from Syria has surpassed four million—staggeringly, over half of these refugees are children.
-In total, out of a population of 22 million, over half are in need of immediate humanitarian assistance.
+The United Nations reports that the number of refugees uprooted from Syria is reaching over five million—staggeringly, over half of these refugees are children.
+In total, out of a population of 22 million, over half—around 13.5 million people—are are in need of immediate humanitarian assistance.
 The numbers are nearly incomprehensible.

 Responding to Conflict in Syria